-Interested in the practice of Reiki?
-Our group meets the 3rd Tuesday of every month at the Camden Friends Meeting House - Camden, DE 7-9pm - Find out more here »
+Interested in the practice of Healing Touch or Reiki?
+Our group meets the 1st and 3rd Thursday of every month at our new location 1325 S. State st. Suite 201 Dover DE 7-9pm - Find out more here »

 Reiki Therapy and Instruction Studio

 1325 S. State St. Suite 201 Dover DE 19901

 to schedule an appointment or for more information call 302-222-4804

 Inspirit Studios came into being because of a desire to establish a nurturing space for individuals who are interested in embracing a wholistic (mind, body, spirit) approach to participating in their own well being.
 It was created for those looking for a healing environment offering complementary therapies to combine with medical treatments, desiring ways to learn relaxation techniques to reduce stress and anxiety or for those simply searching for a way to live a more balanced life filled with intention and joy.

 The two main modalities we offer are Healing Touch and Reiki.
 Healing Touch and Reiki are gentle noninvasive forms of energy work, which allows us to utilize it under any circumstance or situation.
 They can be incorporated into your daily life, and are especially useful for care givers and parents.
 The value of these complementary therapies are finding their way into hospitals and health care settings.
 Studies are showing that Energy Therapies may aid in the healing process, relieve side effect, and reduce stress.
 The empowerment clients receive from these modalities encourages them to take an active roll in their own healing and well being.

 Inspirit Studios offers a variety of services, groups, workshops and classes to help you fully awaken to who you really are.
 We offer everything from personalized sessions, Reiki certification, aromatherapy workshops and meditation classes, just to name a few.
 We are extending an invitation to you to participate in helping us to create a community of Inspirited intention.

 About Healing Touch